YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - As usual, possible to either wait for the date to change or delete the current day's journal.
 To delete it, right-click on the date title and select "Delete" from the context menu.

-5. change to a specific day of the week (Option)
+5. Change to a specific day of the week (Option)

    Open the page that was built.
-Click on the area to the right of the label to edit the renderer.
+Click on the area to the right of WAITING labels to edit the renderer.
    1. Specify days of week in 3 letters like "Sun" and separate them with an "&".
    1. It is possible to replicate renderers, not limited to TemplateA and TemplateB.
 And manually change the names of TemplateA and TemplateB as they are just names of the templates.